During criminal cases, two legal principles can make all the difference: probable cause and reasonable suspicion.

 Before law enforcement can make an arrest, they must have probable cause.
 This means that officers have clear and objective circumstances that suggest criminal activity.
 Additionally, if an officer finds hard evidence for a crime, they may have probable cause as well.

 Probable cause is so important because it ensures that officers cannot make arrests based on a hunch or a feeling.
 Instead, they must find substantial proof of a crime to get a warrant and proceed with an investigation.

 An officer is patrolling on Main Street why they notice an individual running down the street carrying a large duffle bag.
 As the person is running, they trip and drop the bag, which splits open to reveal vast amounts of goods from watches to other old jewelry pieces.
 Suddenly, the officer gets a call over the radio that a local pawn shop was robbed.

 At this point, the officer can sufficiently say that the individual running from the direction of the shop with a duffle bag full of stolen goods is probably the perpetrator.
 Because the officer has probable cause, they can proceed with the arrest.

 What is Reasonable Suspicion?

-While probable cause relies on objective circumstances and evidence, reasonable suspicion is closer to an inclination than proof.
+Reasonable suspicion is based on an inclination, opposed top having evidence.
 Often, reasonable suspicion leads an officer to investigate around an area where they believe criminal activity was or is taking place.